jxnblk/reflexbox/README.md

 }
 ```

+Reflexbox is composed of two React v0.14 stateless function components that can handle virtually any layout composition.

 ## `<Flex />`

-Creates a flexbox context to control layout of children.
+A component that creates a flexbox context to control layout of children.

 ### Props